-More importantly, make sure that the criminal defense lawyer you hire has extensive experience in fighting criminal sexual conduct charges of any nature.
+More importantly, make sure that the criminal defense lawyer you hire has extensive experience in fighting Michigan criminal sexual conduct charges of any nature.

 Have You Been Charged with a Sex Crime in Michigan?
 Contact a Skilled Michigan Sex Crimes Attorney

 Are you searching for a defense lawyer to help you fight your sex-related charges?
 Look no further!
-Attorney Nicole Blank Becker of Blank Law, PC understands that everybody deserves a right to good legal representation and is dedicated to ensuring her clients’ rights to a fair trial are upheld.
+Attorney Nicole Blank Becker of Blank Law, PC understands that everybody deserves a right to good legal representation and she is dedicated to ensuring her clients’ rights to a fair trial are upheld.

 Feel free to give us a call at (248) 515-6583 or contact us online today to book a free consultation.